 About SeaSalt Woodfire Grill

 SeaSalt Woodfire Grill brings the culinary concept and culture of Santa Maria, Calif. to coastal Huntington Beach, Calif. with modernized live wood-fire grilling and an emphasis on sea salts.
-The steak house and weekend breakfast destination’s menu from famed Chef Alexander Dale highlights flavors of selected meats cooked over an open redwood oak wood-fire grill, seasoned with sea salt flavors created in-house.
+The steak house and weekend breakfast destination’s menu created by former Chef, Alexander Dale highlights flavors of selected meats cooked over an open redwood oak wood-fire grill, seasoned with sea salt flavors created in-house.
 Savory and sweet sea salts also rim the glasses of specialty cocktails to complete the experience with “craft rim” libations, or diners can enjoy an Orange County craft beer selection or Santa Maria wine.
-This second destination restaurant from award-winning SeaLegs Wine Bar entrepreneur Alicia Whitney and her team resides in the same shopping plaza as the wine bar and is expected to open in fall 2015 on Beach Blvd. in Huntington Beach within the Beach Promenade shopping plaza.
+This second destination restaurant from award-winning SeaLegs Wine Bar entrepreneur Alicia Whitney and her team resides in the same shopping plaza as the wine bar and opened in April 2016 on Beach Blvd. in Huntington Beach within the Beach Promenade shopping plaza.

 Updated April 28, 2016